pdrew32/Cafe-Casa-Martinez/README.md

 </p>

-The black lines show the best fit correlations between the parameters and the red line in the left figure shows the estimated production required to make a profit, according to Café Casa Martinez.
+The black lines show the best fit correlations between total production or production per plant and may rainfall totals.
+The red line in the left figure shows the estimated production required to make a profit, according to Café Casa Martinez.
 May rainfall totals greater than 203.2 mm will result in a profit.

 This leads us to our second recommendation to maximize production. **If rainfall in the month of May is going to be below 203.2 mm, the farm should consider watering their lots.** One never knows how much rain is going to fall in May ahead of time, so next I explore whether machine learning can accurately predict May rainfall totals, and thus yearly production.